 History of OES-Environmental

-Below is a summary of each phase in OES-Environmental.
-A more detailed layout of the purpose and timeline is available here.
+OES-Environmental began in 2010 and has progressed through three phases, as summarized below.
+A more detailed layout of the phases and timeline is available here.

 Phase 1: 2010-2013

-OES-Environmental (the task formerly known as Annex IV) member countries collaborated to create a searchable, publically available database of research and monitoring information to evaluate environmental effects.
-The database, housed in the Tethys Knowledge Base, includes data from MRE projects, research studies and case study reports.
+OES-Environmental (the task formerly known as Annex IV) member countries collaborated to create a searchable, publicly available database of research and monitoring information to evaluate environmental effects.
+The database, housed in the Tethys Knowledge Base, includes data from marine energy projects, research studies and case study reports.
 Two international scientific workshops were held to provide input for the database and to inform the 2013 Final Annex IV Report.

 Partner Nations (6):